ffraile/computer_science_tutorials/source/Extra Exercises/index_ex1.md

 ## Solutions

-This section contains links to the class exercises:
+This section contains links to the class exercises.

 ```{eval-rst}
 .. toctree::